 Firms with a global or near-global footprint face significant IT challenges.
 It's not just that the software they deploy needs to support multiple languages (although that remains an issue, especially in the Social Collaboration marketplace).
 The tools they implement need to support multiple geographic concepts, such as regions as well as countries, and staff that may be matrixed geographically as well as functionally.

 Multiple regulatory and legal regimes

 When Acme Towing's public website gets hacked, few people pay attention.
 When Amazon or Apple get hacked, people notice.
-Larger enterprises have to pay extra care about using tools that are constantly targeted, even if those tools (like Joomla) are eminently securable.
+Larger enterprises have to pay extra care about using platforms that are constantly targeted, even if those tools (like WordPress) are eminently securable.
 Large enterprises want to be agile like everyone else, but their stakes in the game typically have them seeking something more reliable than "public beta."
 And of course, higher profile also means more likelihood of lawsuits, especially in litigation-happy North America.

 Intense KM needs